 What is the purpose of the simulator?

-We wanted to show firsthand the dangers of texting behind the wheel in a safe way.
+• We wanted to show firsthand the dangers of texting behind the wheel in a safe way.
 All you need is a computer and a Smartphone to use it.
-As you drive the simulator, you'll receive texts that you have to reply to correctly.
+As you drive, you'll receive texts that you have to reply to correctly.
 You may be surprised by what can happen when your attention is divided between the road and the phone.

 What impact has this campaign had in regards to lowering the number of people who text and drive?
 How do you measure the success of the campaign?

 • We want people to pledge not to text and drive, and each pledge is a measure of success.
 AT&T have more than 1.3M pledges to date and counting.
 We also want to change attitudes and behaviors – and ultimately save lives.
 Awareness of the It Can Wait message increased 26 percent during the period of the first-ever "National No Text on Board Day" in September 2012.
 One-in-three people in that period said that texting while driving messages have an impact on their driving habits (AT&T Texting while driving- ICW Perceptions Study).
 Our goal is to make texting and driving as unacceptable as drinking and driving.

 Can you beat the simulator or is it set to make participant's wreck or be pulled over?